 Promises Behavioral Health offers a range of treatment programs for alcohol addiction.
 These include:

 - Alcohol detox – Medical drug and alcohol detox is often crucial for withdrawal from alcohol.
 Going cold turkey without support can be dangerous or even life-threatening.
 When you detox at a treatment facility, you’re monitored by medical professionals throughout withdrawal symptoms.
-They will give you the medication and treatment you need to manage any pain you have.
+They will give you the medication and treatment needed to manage pain.

-- Residential alcohol treatment – Inpatient programs may be necessary for people struggling with more severe forms of alcohol abuse.
-Call us at 844.875.5609, and we can help you determine whether that’s you.
+- Residential alcohol addiction treatment – Inpatient programs may be necessary for people struggling with more severe alcohol abuse.
 When you join inpatient rehab, you will stay at a treatment facility for 24 hours a day.
-Promises Behavioral Health residential rehab centers are designed for comfort, peace, and contemplation.
-Our staff is made up of trained, experienced addiction professionals.

-- Outpatient alcohol treatment – Several of our treatment facilities offer this option.
-It’s convenient if you require treatment but need to be able to go home afterward and still attend work or school.
+- Outpatient alcohol rehab treatment – Several of our treatment facilities offer this option.
+It’s convenient if you require treatment but must go home afterward or attend work or school.

 Depending on your individual needs, treatment for alcohol addiction may feature: